 A critical component of a student’s personal growth is physical literacy.
 At Star Academy we believe in a fun, purposeful physical education program to instill the value of an active and healthy lifestyle.
 A growing body of research also supports a direct positive relationship between physical activity and cognitive development.
 The more physically active, the more academically successful.

-Students participate in 40 minutes of programmed physical education each day.
+All students participate in programmed physical education each day.
 Teachers take the same care in planning these classes as they would any other, setting specific goals for each individual.
 Our program involves stretching, cardio, and skill development.
-We play volleyball, basketball and badminton in our full size gymnasium, and outdoor sports on two acres of natural play space.
+We play volleyball, basketball and badminton in our full-size gymnasium, and outdoor sports on two acres of natural play space.
 Outside play is especially important – natural light effects both eyesight and mood.

 Older students come to see physical education in terms of overall well-being.
 It’s not just about speed, strength and skill, but also about being aware of your body – your posture, body language, and energy level.
 Senior students engage in a research project on healthy eating, presenting findings to peers and parents.

 The results of our program have been outstanding.
-The benefits have spilled over into enhanced social and emotional development.
+The benefits include enhanced social and emotional development.
 Students head out to other classes with greater focus and increased self-esteem, ready to work together in a spirit of collaboration.

 Recognition of our Programme

-In both 2014, 2015 and 2016 Physical and Health Education Canada presented Star Academy with a “Quality Daily Physical Education Award” in recognition of the school’s commitment to offering an exceptional and comprehensive programme of physical education.
+In 2014, 2015, 2016 and 2017 Physical and Health Education Canada presented Star Academy with a “Quality Daily Physical Education Award” in recognition of the school’s commitment to offering an exceptional and comprehensive programme of physical education.
 The commendations noted that only 3% of schools in Canada are given the award each year, “truly making your school one of Canada’s leaders in physical education.”